 It is open weekdays from 8:30 am to 4:30 pm.

-Kane County Circuit Court Illinois (The Sixteenth Judicial District)
+Circuit Court IL (The Sixteenth Judicial District)

-Circuit Court Services is divided into three departments: Probation, Juvenile Justice, and Psychology.
+Kane County Circuit Court Services is divided into three departments: Probation, Juvenile Justice, and Psychology.
 The Chief Judge of the Sixteenth Judicial Circuit administers Court Services.
 The mission of Court Services is to help the public by fostering positive behavior change using proven ways to boost public safety.

 The Probation Department offers compulsory services to defendants with a juvenile or adult case.
 It monitors, supervises, and guides the defendants.
 Courts receive information from the Probation Department as needed.
 The center has offices in Aurora, Elgin, and St. Charles.